How can I create a Client VPN endpoint using certificate-based authentication?

 Create a Client VPN endpoint

-You can enable client connection logging with CloudWatch Logs and specify custom DNS servers to be used by the clients.
-You can also enable split-tunnel on the VPN endpoint, and you can select UDP or TCP as the transport protocol.
+You can enable client connection logging with CloudWatch Logs and specify custom DNS servers for clients to use.
+You can also enable split-tunnel on the VPN endpoint, and then select UDP or TCP as the transport protocol.

 Enable VPN connectivity for clients

 To enable clients to establish a VPN session, you must associate a target network with the Client VPN endpoint.
 A target network is a subnet in a VPC.
-One subnet association is enough for clients to access a VPC's entire network, if authorization rules permit this.
+One subnet association is sufficient for clients to access a VPC's entire network, if authorization rules permit this.
 You can associate additional subnets to provide high availability if an Availability Zone goes down.
-For more information, see Subnet Association.

 Authorize clients to access VPC resources or any other network